Lacinato Kale Chips

 This Kale Chip recipe is a foolproof way to make lacinato kale chips in the oven with only kale, oil and salt.
-Pack them for snacks for summer car trips or add them to back to school lunch boxes.
+Pack them for snacks for summer car trips or add them to school lunch boxes.
 My daughters and I love them so much we eat them straight off the pan!
+This recipe is easy to prepare, great for beginners or to make with kids.

-Lacinato Kale
+Lacinato Kale Chip Ingredients

+• Lacinato Kale: Lacinato Kale, also called Tuscan Kale or Dinosaur Kale has long tapered leaves with a savoyed texture.
+It is dark bluish green and has pale green ribs.
 You will need one large bunch of kale to make this recipe.
 Once you remove the stems and tear the leaves into pieces you should have about 8 loosely packed cups.

-To flavor the chips and bake them you will need oil and salt.
+• Oil and Salt: To flavor the chips and bake them you will need oil and salt.
 We used extra-virgin olive oil, but another cooking oil would work fine.
 The oil helps the salt stick to the leaves, and helps the leaves become crispy.

-How To Make Lacinato Kale Chips
+How To Make Tuscan Kale Chips

-Step 1: Remove the ribs from the kale and then tear the leaves into large chip sized pieces (about the size of a potato chip is good.)
+Step 1: Remove the ribs from the kale and then tear the leaves into large chip-sized pieces (about the size of a potato chip is good.)

 Step 2: Wash the kale in cold tap water and spin them completely dry.